Mount Sinai Phillips School of Nursing ROI Analysis

 ROI Analysis

-The Mount Sinai Phillips School of Nursing has a strong return on investment.
-One year after graduation, the median earnings are $104,848.
-Five years after graduation, the median earnings are $99,344, and ten years after graduation, the median earnings are $96,980.
+Graduates of Mount Sinai Phillips School of Nursing report high earnings.
+One year after graduation, the median salary is $104,848.
+Five years after graduation, the median salary is $99,344, and ten years after graduation, the median salary is $96,980.
 The median debt for graduates is $19,750.

 Generated from College Scorecard & IPEDS data